 The threat posed by COVID-19 is without recent precedent, with all areas of the University affected.
-The College Office management team commit to working to ensure that emerging information about protected groups is incorporated into College Office plans.
+To this end a College level virtual "Microsoft Team" has been created to collate and share impacts at each of the Schools of CAHSS.
+The minutes from these meeting are cascaded promptly by the College Registrar or College Estates Officer to ensure that emerging information about protected groups is incorporated into School plans.